RELICS: Properties of z>5.5 Galaxies Inferred from Spitzer and Hubble Imaging Including A Candidate z~6.8 Strong [OIII] Emitter: Results

 Additionally, we highlight these objects in Figure \ref{fig:irac_colors}.
 Of the four galaxies, PLCKG287+32-2013 has the highest S/N [3.6] detection ($\sim9\sigma$).
 EA$z$Y yields $z = 7.3 \pm 0.3$, while BAGPIPES finds $z = 6.8^{+0.2}_{-0.1}$.
-As can be seen in Figure \ref{fig:irac_colors}, both objects show more extreme (blue) IRAC colors than most of the sample.
+As can be seen in Figure \ref{fig:irac_colors} (red and light blue circles), both PLCKG287+32-2013 and ACT0102-49-2391 show more extreme (blue) IRAC colors than most of the sample.
 In combination with the fact that they are consistent with the expected color decrease at $z\sim6.6-6.9$ for young, star-forming galaxies, we believe these are potentially strong [OIII]+H-$\beta$ emitters.
 The PLCKG287+32-2013 IRAC color corresponds to rest-frame equivalent widths of $\sim1000$\AA.\ Compared to galaxies observed at $z=0.2-0.9$ where [OIII]+H-$\beta$ equivalent widths are commonly observed to be $<100$\AA\, and extreme emission line galaxies (EELGs) are defined to be anything above that \citep{Mainali2020,Amorin2014}, this is a relatively high EW, and in line with the extreme emitters discovered by \cite{Endsley2020} (1000-4000\AA\ at $z\sim7$) and those discovered by \cite{Mainali2020} (500-2000\AA\ at $z\sim2-3$).
 These high EWs suggest a high value of the ionization parameter log(U), which corresponds to a hard spectrum and an ISM or even circumgalactic medium (CGM) replete with energetic ionizing photons.
-One possible consequence of this suggestion is the presence of an ionized bubble carved out by star formation (see, e.g., \citealp{Tilvi2020}) as a result of an ongoing burst of star formation (consistent with the youngest SFH for PLCKG287+32-2013 in Figure \ref{fig:bagpipes1}). \cite{Endsley2020} argue that while galaxies with extreme [OIII]+H-$\beta$ may be experiencing a short-lived burst of star formation that, based on similarities to Lyman-continuum leakers (galaxies that ``leak" Lyman-continuum photons) at $z\sim3$, these objects tend to have very high escape fractions at least for the duration of the burst.
-Additionally, since these galaxies seem to make up $\sim20$\% of the $z\sim7$ population (though with large uncertainties), together they might be among the most effective objects at ionizing the IGM.
+One possible consequence of this suggestion is the presence of an ionized bubble carved out by star formation (see, e.g., \citealp{Tilvi2020}) as a result of an ongoing burst of star formation (consistent with the youngest SFH for PLCKG287+32-2013 in Figure \ref{fig:bagpipes}). \cite{Endsley2020} argue that while galaxies with extreme [OIII]+H-$\beta$ may be experiencing a short-lived burst of star formation that, based on similarities to Lyman-continuum leakers (galaxies that ``leak" Lyman-continuum photons) at $z\sim3$, these objects tend to have very high escape fractions at least for the duration of the burst.
+Additionally, since these galaxies seem to make up $\sim20$\% of the $z\sim7$ population (though with large uncertainties), together they might be among the most effective objects at ionizing the IGM\footnote{Spectroscopic surveys can be used to target their Ly$\alpha$.}.